 Acetaminophen(Tylenol) is a good alternative to NSAIDs, especially for women with stomach problems or ulcers.
 Some products (Pamprin, Premsyn) combine acetaminophen with other drugs, such as a diuretic, to reduce bloating.

 Oral contraceptives (OCs), commonly called birth control pills or "the Pill," contain combinations of an estrogen and a progesterone (in a synthetic form called progestin).

 OCs are often used to regulate periods in women with menstrual disorders, including menorrhagia (heavy bleeding), dysmenorrhea (severe pain), and amenorrhea (absence of periods).
-Oral contraceptives are as effective for treating pelvic pain from endometriosis as the more potent gonadotropin releasing hormone agonists.
 They also protect against ovarian and endometrial cancers.